AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-view-configure-field-order.md

 # Step 3.6: Edit field set order

-By default, fields added to a field set are listed alphabetically. within your data view.
+By default, fields added to a field set are listed alphabetically within your data view.
 However, you can manually edit the order that fields display.
+Fields will display in your data view in the configured order, immediately following grouping fields.

 ## To edit field order